bretthoerner/zkdo/README.md

 Apache ZooKeeper meets *NIX

+---

+`zkdo` currently does two simple things:

+1. (Optionally) Wait on a lock in ZK before running a subcommand you provide.
+2. (Optionally) Register a string you provide as an ephemeral sequence node so you can discover your subprocess from elsewhere.

+It's mostly useful for bringing naive programs (especially ones you don't control) into your ZK-run deployment.

+---

 Example below (note that Redis is only used as an example, I see no reason why someone would want to do this):

 ```